-The Board has determined that 100% of the performance components of the 2020 share rights have vested as the stretch ROE was achieved.
+The Board has determined that 65.54% of the performance components of the 2021 share rights have vested based on an ROE achieved that was between budget ROE and stretch ROE.
 Final vesting of the share rights are subject to each executive remaining employed by the Group until the vesting date.